ludwig-ai/ludwig-docs/src/docs/user_guide.md

 The parallel cnn encoder is inspired by [Yoon Kim's Convolutional Neural Network for Sentence Classification](https://arxiv.org/abs/1408.5882).
 It works by first mapping the input integer sequence `b x s` (where `b` is the batch size and `s` is the length of the sequence) into a sequence of embeddings, then it passes the embedding through a number of parallel 1d convolutional layers with different filter size (by default 4 layers with filter size 2, 3, 4 and 5), followed by max pooling and concatenation.
 This single vector concatenating the outputs of the parallel convolutional layers is then passed through a stack of fully connected layers and returned as a `b x h` tensor where `h` is the output size of the last fully connected layer.
-If you want to output the full `b x s x h` tensor, you can specify `reduce_output: null`.
+If you want to output the full `b x s x h` tensor, you can specify `reduce_output: None`.

 ```
                    +-------+   +----+